Note: This post originally published in 2012 was updated on June 21, 2018.

 Social media etiquette makes the Web a nicer place

-LinkedIn, Facebook, Google+ and Twitter all have suggestion mechanisms to help you find and connect with those that may be your friends, former co-workers, colleagues, or even former flames.
+LinkedIn, Facebook, Google+ and Twitter all have suggestion mechanisms to help you find and connect with those that may be your friends, former co-workers, colleagues, or even former sweethearts.
 In the drive to “get the numbers up” many people click, click, click to add new peeps.

 Twitter and Google+ both allow you to follow or circle people without their permission.
 Though on Instagram, if an account is private, you will not be able to see or follow.
 So, understanding new connections’ motivations is not as much of a concern as it is with Facebook and LinkedIn.
 With these two social media platforms, the emphasis is on a personal connection.
 I like what Cision’s Yvette Pistorio wrote in her blog post: